 You need to be sure that the lawyer you hire has significant experience handling cases like yours in the Maryland court system.
 Some attorneys may have a general family law practice, while others focus their practices on divorce or custody cases.

 Some attorneys may claim they’re experts in a particular area of family law, but that doesn’t mean they have the experience to back up that claim.
-Be sure to ask each attorney how much of their practice is dedicated to cases like yours and how many similar cases they’ve handled in the past.
+Make sure to ask each attorney how much of their practice focuses on cases like yours and how many similar cases they’ve handled before.

 Consider the Attorney’s Reputation Within the Legal Community